 88% Said “Yes” and Every ILA Local Approved ILA Six-Year Agreem

-NORTH BERGEN, NJ – Final votes are still being counted and verified, but it appears that the six-year Master Contract, negotiated by United States Maritime Alliance and the International Longshoremen’s Association, AFL-CIO and ratified yesterday by ILA members at ports on the Atlantic and Gulf coasts, was approved by a staggering 88% of the more than 8,000 ILA members who cast votes in yesterday’s (April 9, 2013) Master Contract ratification.
+NORTH BERGEN, NJ – Final votes are still being counted and verified, but it appears that the six-year Master Contract, negotiated by United States Maritime Alliance and the International Longshoremen’s Association and ratified yesterday by ILA members at ports on the Atlantic and Gulf coasts, was approved by a staggering 88% of the more than 8,000 ILA members who cast votes in yesterday’s (April 9, 2013) Master Contract ratification.
 Such overwhelming support represents a huge victory for the union and powerful endorsement of the leadership of the ILA’s Chief Negotiator Harold J. Daggett, who directed his first Wage Scale negotiations as President of the 35,000-member union.

 Unofficial tallies show that the ILA Master Contract was approved by a margin of 7197 to 972 with 33 voids.
 It is believed that this ratification vote represents the first time in modern ILA history that every ILA Local voted in favor of it.
 Results of local contract ratification votes are still not available.

 The ILA President set a personal high bar on goals for negotiations when he was elected President of the ILA in July 2011.
 He declared then that he was going to fight aggressively against ILA members being displaced by automation and new technology.
 He vowed to recapture ILA jobs lost to a weakening of jurisdictional language, end outsourcing of traditional ILA work and he promised to improve and protect ILA members’ wages, health benefits, safety and training.
 Harold Daggett delivered on all these pledges made nearly 24 months ago and the new six-year Agreement is a testament to his success as ILA leader.